arangodb/docs/3.8/data-modeling-collections-collection-methods.md

 Returns an object containing statistics about the collection.

-Setting `details` to `true` will return extended storage engine-specific details to the figures.
+Setting `details` to `true` will return extended storage engine-specific details to the figures (introduced in v3.8.0).
 The details are intended for debugging ArangoDB itself and their format is subject to change.
 By default, `details` is set to `false`, so no details are returned and the behavior is identical to previous versions of ArangoDB.

 * *indexes.count*: The total number of indexes defined for the collection, including the pre-defined indexes (e.g. primary index).